bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Also, engines can push in body of the engine class and in their own `config/environments/*.rb`.

-INFO.
-If `app/serializers` is pushed to `config.autoload_once_paths`, Rails no longer considers this an autoload path, despite being a custom directory under `app`.
+NOTE: If `app/serializers` is pushed to `config.autoload_once_paths`, Rails no longer considers this an autoload path, despite being a custom directory under `app`.
 This setting overrides that rule.

 This is key for classes and modules that are cached in places that survive reloads, like the Rails framework itself.